yuno-payments/yuno-docs/docs/BUILD YOUR INTEGRATION/build-your-integration/headless-sdk-enrollment-steps.md

 ## Enrollment workflow

-The following image outlines the complete enrollment workflow.
-Each step is described in detail below.
-However, if you need more technical instructions, refer to the corresponding platform guide:
+The diagram below illustrates the complete enrollment workflow.
+Each step is explained in detail in the following sections.
+For platform-specific implementation details, refer to the corresponding guide:

 <Shelf classname="platform_shelf">
   <YunoCard title="Web" href="/docs/headless-sdk-enrollment" />